 Patient Counseling Information

-Azithromycin tablets may be taken with or without food.
-However, increased tolerability has been observed when tablets are taken with food.
+Azithromycin tablets can be taken with or without food.

 The patient should be directed to discontinue azithromycin immediately and contact a physician if any signs of an allergic reaction occur.